6 – The astronomical origin of tides

 As Earth rotates, it carries various locations into and out of the two tidal bulges so that all points on its surface (except the poles) experience two high tides daily.

 If the Moon is “stationary” and aligned with the ideal Earth’s equator, the maximum bulges will occur on the equator on opposite sides of Earth.
 If you were standing on the equator, you would experience two high tides each day.
 The time between high tides, which is the tidal period, would be 12 hours.
-If you moved to any latitude North or South of the equator, you would experience the same tidal period, but the high tides would be less high, because you would be at a lower point on the bulge.
+If you moved to any latitude north or south of the equator, you would experience the same tidal period, but the high tides would be less high, because you would be at a lower point on the bulge.

 In most places on Earth, however, high tides occur every 12 hours 25 minutes because tides depend on the tidal day (aka lunar day), not the solar day.